igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 the functionality available on that pin (digital I/O, analog-to-digital conversion, PWM, etc).
 AVRTools provides functions to access the primary functionality of the ATmega328 and ATmega2560 microcontrollers.

-On the otherhand, because "you don't pay for what you don't use", when using AVRTools nothing is initialized or configured unless you explicitly do it.
+On the other hand, because "you don't pay for what you don't use", when using AVRTools nothing is initialized or configured unless you explicitly do it.
 If you need analog inputs, then you must explicitly initialize the analog-to-digital subsystem before reading any analog pins.
 If you need an Arduino-style system clock (for functions like `delay()` or `millis()`), then you must explicitly start a system clock.
 AVRTools provides functions to do any necessary initialization, but the programmer must explicitly call these function to perform the initialization.

 Similarly, because AVRTools "assumes the programmer knows what he or she is doing," it doesn't conduct a lot of checks to ensure you don't do something stupid.
 For example when you set the output value of a digital pin using the Arduino library function `digitalWrite()`, it checks if that pin is currently configured for PWM and if it is, it automatically turns off PWM-mode before writing to the pin.
-The equivalent AVRTools function, `writeGpioPinDigital()` doesn't do that:  it assumes that if the programmer previously used the pin in PWM mode that he or she remembered to turn off PWM mode before using the pin digitally.
+The equivalent of `digitalWrite()` in the AVRTools library, `writeGpioPinDigital()` doesn't do that: it assumes that if the programmer previously used the pin in PWM mode that he or she remembered to turn off PWM mode before using the pin digitally.
 Assuming the programmer knows what he or she is doing allows the functions in AVRTools to be much faster than their Arduino library counterparts.
 For example, a call to the Arduino function `digitalWrite()` takes about 70 cycles;